 More recently, science has shown training in self-hypnosis may help patients overcome a range of clinical conditions.
 These include:

-- Anxiety: Patients who had undergone heart surgery showed lower levels of anxiety after learning self-hypnosis techniques.
+- Anxiety: Patients who had undergone heart surgery showed lower levels of depress and fatigue after learning self-hypnosis techniques.
 A study in children with cancer showed less and surgery-related anxiety and behavioural distress after learning self-hypnosis.
-(9, 10)

 - Irritable bowel syndrome: Patients with IBS have been shown to be able to improve IBS symptoms as much as the gold standard Low FODMAP elimination diet.